simplesamlphp/simplesamlphp-module-oidc/docs/3-oidc-configuration.md

 Whether credentials stay verifiable in the meantime depends on the profile.
 A `did_jwk` token carries its own key, so tokens already published keep verifying.
-Under `jwks` the key is resolved through this module's published JWKS, which the same removal empties, so already published tokens stop verifying too once Relying Parties refetch it.
+Under `jwks` the key is resolved through this module's published JWKS, which the same removal empties, so already published tokens stop verifying too once Relying Parties refetch it. `did_web` behaves the same way as `jwks` here: the key is named in the published DID document, which is built from the configured keys, so removing one withdraws it there too.
 A key is only safe to discard once every list it signed has been retired, which the lifecycle below does only after the last credential in those lists has expired.

 ### Credential expiry